elearning-ostfalia/moodle-responsedownload/README.md

 #### Design

-The code uses many parts of the quiz_responses plugin which is part of Moodle core (version 3.9.6).
+The code uses many parts of the quiz_responses plugin which is part of Moodle core.
 The original quiz_responses classes used are copied in order to avoid problems with interface changes in the future.

     mod\quiz\report\responses\last_responses_table.php